benjymous/annotations/sandman/sandman.75.md

 - #### Panel 1

-  Dickon here, referring to Richard Quiney, her husband, and childhood friend of Shakespeare.
+  Dickon here refers to Richard Quiney, her husband, and childhood friend of Shakespeare.

 - #### Panel 2

-  Shakespeare will on [page 19](#page-19).6 tell a different story of what Dickon was really up to in london...
+  Shakespeare will on [page 19](#page-19).6 tell a different story of what Dickon was really up to in London...

 ### Page 9